jlperona-teaching/ecs154a-ssii18/lab1/lab1.rst

 Given an eight bit number, output a ninth bit that ensures the total number of bits that are 1 is odd.

 There is a parity gate in Logisim for both types of parity (though they are somewhat confusingly named).
-It defeats the purpose of this assignment if you use that, so you may not use either of them.
+It defeats the purpose of this assignment if you use those, so you may not use either of them.
 That being said, it's possible to finish this problem using only one gate.

 7. 3 bit ALU [18]